SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 ## Differences in output messages/callbacks

-Secret Contracts can output messages to be executed right after, in the same transaction as the current execution.have out that are decryptable only by the contract and the transaction sender.
+Secret Contracts can output messages to be executed immediately follow the current execution, in the same transaction as the current execution.
+Secret Contracts have outputs that are decryptable only by the contract and the transaction sender.

-Very similar to previous cases, if a contract output mesasges that are different or with different structures, an attacker might find out information about the execution of a contract.
+Very similar to previous cases, if a contract output messages that are different, or contain different structures, an attacker might be able to identify information about the execution of a contract.

 Let's see an example for a contract with 2 `handle` functions: